oktadev/okta-blog/_source/_posts/2019-09-11-angular-mongodb.md

 Note how the call to `HangmanService.getProfile()` is surrounded in a try-catch block.
 The call is expected to fail when a user opens this page for the very first time because they have not yet set their username on the server.
 In this case, the `profile` property remains unset and the user will be presented the form to set their username.

 The game component contains the actual hangman game.
 For the sake of simplicity, there will be no graphical representation of the hangman.
-Instead, you’ll show the list of letters the user has guessed so far.
+Instead, you'll show the list of letters the user has guessed so far.

 In the terminal, create the `game` component.